 2018 is here.
 I can’t even understand how fast 2017 has passed.
 Yesterday I was telling you about my resolutions for the new year and it seems to be that time of the year again.
 But before thinking of what I want to achieve in 2018, I want to tell you about what happened in 2017.

 A year of Culture 🎶🎞📚

 2017 is also the year I opened my eyes and mind to Cinema.
-Getting a unlimited cinema card is probably one of the best decisions I’ve taken as of now.
+Getting an unlimited cinema card is probably one of the best decisions I’ve taken as of now.
 It has given me the opportunity to start building some knowledge around the 7th Art.
-And don’t believe seeing more than 40 movies in 6 months is nearly enough : the more you eat, the hungrier you are.
-Classics, groundbreaking movies, actors, realisators : I want to watch them all and to know everything.
+And don’t believe seeing more than 40 movies in 6 months is nearly enough: the more you eat, the hungrier you are.
+Classics, groundbreaking movies, actors, realisators: I want to watch them all and to know everything.

-Obviously as a my first hobby, reading has also been been a great part of this year.
+Obviously, as my first hobby, reading has also been a great part of this year.
 If I read a bit less than in 2016, I think I read more consistently.
-Most of all, I opened myself to new books, new genres and even new communities.
+Most of all, I opened myself to new books, new genres, and even new communities.
 I finally understood that reading is not my weakness and that I should try to hide but that it was my strength and I should fight with/for it.

 A Year of Discoveries